 If there is any food that is perfect for all seasons, that’s Indian chaat and I am sharing an exciting chaat recipe that you can enjoy tonight….
 Masala Puri Chaat.
-This is yet another popular street food from my home state.

 Now that street food is out of the question for most of us, help your cravings with this neat little recipe.
 With a full serving of vegetables, this street food stands out from other foods that can be too greasy sometimes.

 Cooked peas in an onion-tomato base with a crunchy topping like crushed puri and sev make this a lip-smacking snack.
-I have shared this recipe for Bangalore masala puri with a lot of details and step by step pictures.
+I have shared this recipe for Bangalore masala puri with a lot of details and step-by-step pictures.
 Unlike how most people think, making Masala puri is actually very easy.
-It could look like it takes a long time to prepare, and I am going to show you it doesn’t have to be like that.

 The key to making delicious Masala puri lies in the aromatic and flavorful gravy.
 Once that is ready, assembling this chaat is super easy.